Be you. Be here. Belong.

 Church in the Time of Coronavirus

-St. John’s Church will be closed – with no in-person activities or services – to help contain the spread of the Coronavirus.
+St. John’s Church buildings will remain mostly closed – with no group activities or services – to help contain the spread of the Coronavirus.
 But even though our buildings are closed, the church is still at work, and we are here for you!

 Trinity Sunday Reflection